DragonFire-Studios/Ascend-Translations/README.md

 If you want to help test our game, please join our [Discord server](https://discord.gg/SmMf4ZC3eM)!

 ## Contributors
 Thanks to all of our contributors who helped with the translations:
+[untilas](https://github.com/bendy1baldy2), who created the Russian translation.